hustcer/nushell.github.io/.ebook-pub/commands/drop_nth.md

 ## Parameters

-- `row number or row range`: the number of the row to drop or a range to drop consecutive rows
+- `row number or row range`: The number of the row to drop or a range to drop consecutive rows.
-- `...rest`: the number of the row to drop
+- `...rest`: The number of the row to drop.

 ## Input/output types: